Salaah01/django-action-triggers/docs/source/message_brokers/aws_sns.rst

 configure the AWS SNS message broker:

 - `conn_details.endpoint_url`: The endpoint URL of the AWS SNS service.
-If you are using the AWS SNS service, you can set this to `None`.
-Otherwise, you can set this to the endpoint URL of the AWS SNS service you are using.
+If you are using AWS' SNS service, you can set this to `None`.
+Otherwise, you can set this to the endpoint URL of the AWS SNS service/emulator you are using.

 - `params.topic_arn`: The Amazon Resource Name (ARN) of the topic where messages will be sent when a trigger is activated.